Khao Sok National Park is probably the most underrated destination of Thailand.

 But, to our surprise, it's not !!

 I took a day trip there, and I was amazed by the majestic place !!

 So, I would love to take you on the journey along with me.

-- The park is remnant of a rainforest that is older and diverse than Amazon
+- The park is a remnant of a rainforest that is older and more diverse than the Amazon.

-- In fact Phang Nga Bay is to the west of Khao Sok, like an extension to the park
+- Phang Nga Bay is to the west of Khao Sok, like an extension to the park.

 - Khao Sok National Park has the most scenic lake called Cheow Lan Lake..

 - It is just a couple of hours from Phuket.

 Wow!
 That's a lot to be a beehive for tourists!
 Isn't it?
 Let us know about the place now.